roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

 notifications in derived classes are redefined, notifications in base classes are hidden.
 For example::

- from gtkmvc import Observer, Model, Signal
+ from gtkmvc3 import Observer, Model, Signal

  class MyModel (Model):
      prop1 = Signal()